darwin-morocho/flutter-meedu/docs/docs/simple-notifier.md

     return MaterialApp(
        home: YourHomePage(),
        navigatorObservers: [
-         router.observer,// <--this allows to flutter_meedu listen the changes in your navigator ],
+         router.observer,// <-- this allows to flutter_meedu listen the changes in your navigator ],
     );
   }